cwern40/webapi-challenge/README.md

 - [ ] Describe Middleware?

 Middleware are functions that we can introduce to the server by using the .use() function.
+Middleware runs between the server and the user.
+In the case of a logger type of middleware then when the response is sent from the user it passes through the middleware first, where it is logged, and then goes to the server.

 - [ ] Describe a Resource?